9th Annual Summit: The Prevention Connection

 Registration Fees: Early-bird: $99, Regular: $125

-Join colleagues from family support and strengthening, early care and education, public health, parent leadership, family economic success, mental health, community organizing, and beyond for the seventh annual Strengthening Families Summit.
+Join colleagues from family support and strengthening, early care and education, public health, parent leadership, family economic success, mental health, community organizing, and beyond for the ninth annual Strengthening Families Summit.

 The Summit is based on the Strengthening Families Framework, a research-based, cost-effective strategy to increase family strengths, enhance child development and reduce child abuse and neglect.
 It focuses on building five protective factors that promote healthy outcomes and actions anyone can take to promote these factors in families.